gongyguo/ANCKA/README.md

-## ANCKA: A Versatile Framework for Attributed Network Clustering via K-Nearest Neighbor Augmentation
+# ANCKA: A Versatile Framework for Attributed Network Clustering via K-Nearest Neighbor Augmentation

-This repository contains the extension research work for AHCKA (following ciation), namely ANCKA
+This repository contains the ANCKA clustering framework for general attributed networks, extended from the previously published AHCKA algorithm for attributed hypergraph:

     @article{LiYS23,
       author       = {Yiran Li and